OEM Windshield Replacement Guide: Everything You Need to Know

 - Keep a safe distance from large vehicles – Rocks and debris kicked up on highways can cause small chips.

-- Fix small chips immediately – Small damage can spread, requiring a full oem windshield replacement instead of a minor repair.
+- Fix small chips immediately – Small damage can spread, requiring a full OEM windshield replacement instead of a minor repair.

 Do OEM Windshields Require Special Maintenance?